goloshubov/precheck/README.md

 Portchecker is an ansible playbook that helps with bulk ICMP/TCP/UDP/HTTP(S) availability checks.
 For example, it can be used as a deploy prerequisite step, to see if all necessary firewall rules were set and communication is possible.

 How it works.
-Each host from 'source' inventory group tries communicating with each host from 'target' inventory group, using netcat (nc) in case of tcp_ports or/and udp_ports are defined, and using curl in case of curl_ports and do_curl are defined.
+Each host from 'source' inventory group tries communicating with each host from 'target' inventory group using ping (ICMP), netcat (nc) and/or curl.
 Some cases without using inventory are also possible, see examples below.